 More about BFPI’s work with the Baltimore City’s public markets

-BFPI continues to refine the Food Desert Retail Strategy based on current and future needs, and has identified a transportation strategy as the next necessary step.
-Based on national data and qualitative interviews, the majority of Baltimoreans prefer to do the bulk of their grocery shopping at a full-service supermarket.
-As many food deserts are in residential areas and not all communities are able to support a full-service supermarket, BFPI will develop a transportation strategy to assess public transit and other means of transportation, and develop strategies to bring people to food and to bring food to people.
+Based on national data and qualitative interviews, the majority of Baltimoreans prefer to do the bulk of their grocery shopping at full-service supermarkets.
+As many food deserts are in residential areas and not all communities are able to support a full-service supermarket, BFPI has developed transportation strategies to bring people to food and to bring food to people.